Raymi306/python-tutorial-codeblocks/app/templates/misc.md

 How did the command line know what to do when you ran the ping command?
 When you try to run a command, such as `ping`{: .smolcode} on the command line, one of the places that will be searched for matching programs are all of the directories listed in the PATH variable.
 You can examine this variable with Window's command prompt with `echo %PATH%`{: .smolcode}, and on Linux with `echo $PATH`{: .smolcode}.
-If you examine the directories listed you will note that there are a variety of executable programs there.
+If you examine the directories listed you will see that there are a variety of executable programs there.
 If you have already installed Python, you should also see a directory containing the Python executable.
 ---
 ## File paths